Project Management with Lean Six Sigma Green Belt Certificate

 - University study: successful completion of a three or four-year university degree.
-This requirement can only be waived for students with five or more years of professional work experience.
+This requirement can only be waived for students with four or more years of full-time professional work experience.

 - Work experience: A minimum of one year of full-time, post-university, professional work experience.
-Internships and part-time work will not be counted towards this requirement.
+Internships are acceptable.

 - Official final university transcripts in English indicating a strong academic history; include grading key.
 If you have pursued graduate-level coursework or degrees, you must include those transcripts as well.

-- Dated and signed letter of recommendation on university or company letterhead from a professor or supervisor.
+- Dated and signed letter of recommendation on academic or company letterhead from a professor or supervisor.

 - Résumé or CV

-- Essay: 200 words explaining your qualifications and motivations for taking the program
+- Essay: minimum 200 words explaining your qualifications and motivations for taking the program

 - You should have a strong working knowledge of the following Microsoft Office products: Word, Excel, and PowerPoint.

 - A spoken language phone screening may be required (this can be conducted in person if you are already in San Diego; otherwise it will be done electronically by phone, Skype, etc.).

 - For prospective students who choose to attend English language courses at the UC San Diego English Language Institute in place of obtaining an official language proficiency score, we require a recommendation letter from an ELI instructor or advisor.